jschanker/bhanwari-devi/README.md

 ### Please don't get confuse and run away.
 We know the above structure was a bit long.
 But You have to agree that It was detailed, and if you look closely it's actually simple.:P
 ### ![Gif](https://media.giphy.com/media/UB2GxvYsswbBu/giphy.gif) <br/>
 <br/><br/>
 For example, we have component directory called `Course`.
 All the api, redux, redux-saga, and constant which are directly related with course entity will go inside `Course` component directory.
 So if anyone works with course related stuff, We want them to always stay inside the `Course` directory.
-Basically in the below file strucuture. </br>
+Basically in the below file structure. </br>
 ```

  ├──components